e-nableitalia/bikeadapter/README.md

 ## Printing directives

-Rafts: No
+* Rafts: No
-Supports: No
+* Supports: No
-Resolution: 0.2
+* Resolution: 0.2
-Infill: 15% - Gyroid
+* Infill: 15% - Gyroid
-Filament brand: Ninjaflex
+* Filament brand: Ninjaflex
-Filament color: Whater Translucent (#3DNF0829005), this material has proven to be the most realiable and with better layer adhesion (compared to other colors and filament brands we evaluated)
+* Filament color: Whater Translucent (#3DNF0829005), this material has proven to be the most realiable and with better layer adhesion (compared to other colors and filament brands we evaluated)
-Filament material: TPU, suggested shore 85a, higher shore gives more rigidity, use lower for additional flexibility for the device.
+* Filament material: TPU, suggested shore 85a, higher shore gives more rigidity, use lower for additional flexibility for the device.

 ## Authors

-Michele Praga - pragamichele@gmail.com - Original concept and first model design
+Michele Praga - pragamichele@gmail.com

-Alessandro Villa - filotto78@gmail.com - Fusion 360 parametric version, OnShape version
+Alessandro Villa - filotto78@gmail.com

-e-Nable Italia - info@e-nableitalia.it -
+e-Nable Italia - info@e-nableitalia.it

 Check for further information, updates and information on this and other e-Nable Italia’s projects on our website: [https://e-nableitalia.it/bikeadapter](https://e-nableitalia.it/it_it/portfolio/bike-adapter/) & https://e-nableitalia.it